ojalaw/INTOL-MP1/README.md

 - Go to the https://github.com/ojalaw/INTOL-MP1 repository on GitHub.
 - Click on the 'Fork' option towards the top left of the page.
 - Click the dropdown button and click 'create a new fork'.
-- This will bring up a page with details of the respository, fill in boxes as required.
+- This will bring up a page with details of the repository, fill in boxes as required.
 - Click 'create fork'.

 For further guidance [click here](https://docs.github.com/en/get-started/quickstart/fork-a-repo)